ascsl/laravel-docs-ES/artisan-EN-ES.md

 <a name="programmatically-executing-commands"></a>
 ## Ejecución programática de comandos : Programmatically Executing Commands

 En ocasiones, es posible que desee ejecutar un comando de Artisan fuera de la CLI.
 Por ejemplo, puede desear disparar un comando de Artisan de una ruta o controlador.
 Puede usar el método `call` en la fachada `Artisan` para lograr esto.
-El método `call` acepta el nombre o la clase del comando como primer argumento y una matriz de parámetros de comando como el segundo argumento.
+El método `call` acepta el nombre o la clase del comando como primer argumento y un array de parámetros de comando como segundo argumento.
 El código de salida será devuelto:
 > > Sometimes you may wish to execute an Artisan command outside of the CLI.
 For example, you may wish to fire an Artisan command from a route or controller.
 You may use the `call` method on the `Artisan` facade to accomplish this.
 The `call` method accepts either the command's name or class as the first argument, and an array of command parameters as the second argument.
 The exit code will be returned:

     Route::get('/foo', function () {